epandurski/alcibiades/README.md

 method.
 Then you will be able to write a search algorithm that uses this method.

-Also, the framework has an extensive [documentation](https://epandurski.github.io/alcibiades).
+Last but not least, the framework has an extensive [documentation](https://epandurski.github.io/alcibiades).